BondarenkoDmitro/Beginning-of-studying-C-PROGRAMMING-BASED-ON-LINEAR-ALGORITHMS-/README.md

-# Laboratory Work No. 1: Programming with Linear and Branching Algorithms
+# Programming with Linear and Branching Algorithms

-This repository contains the C++ source code for the tasks of Laboratory Work No. 1.

-## Objective

-To gain the knowledge and skills necessary for programming using linear and branching algorithms, and to learn how to apply them in practice while developing programs in the C++ programming language.

 ---